steli99/machine-learning-projects/RESULTS.md

 | Linear_Regression | Passed | 11.8 |
 | SVM_and_NNs | Passed | 457.6 |
 | Linear_Classification | Passed | 18.9 |

-Runs overlapped; timings are environment-specific and do not represent standardized benchmark timings.
-The timing plots inside the SVM notebook measure its own individual fits.

 ## Selected measured results